• Link to LinkedIn

 1. Transparency remains a blocker, but not with insurmountable barriers.
 Information requested that was claimed to be commercially confidential differed between traders, suggesting that there is scope for further disclosure in the future.

-2. Significant variation was found in the definitions used and commitments made across the soy traders assessed, with public statements often ambiguous and exact definitions sometimes unclear.
+2. We found significant variation in definitions used and commitments made across soy traders, with public statements often ambiguous and exact definitions sometimes unclear.

-3. Many traders continue to cite a lack of market demand for deforestation and conversion free soy as a barrier to increasing the volumes of certified soy in their supply chain, suggesting that demand from companies further down the value chain is not being communicated up the chain effectively.
+3. Many traders continue to cite a lack of market demand for deforestation- and conversion-free soy as a barrier to increasing the volumes of certified soy in their supply chain, suggesting that demand from companies further down the value chain is not being communicated effectively.

-4. Rates of disclosure of actions taken within the supply chain (e.g. action plans created, producers engaged) were generally low, meaning there was limited evidence available on how the traders’ commitments are leading to action on the ground.
+4. Rates of disclosure of actions taken within the supply chain (e.g. action plans created, producers engaged) were generally low, meaning there was limited evidence on how traders’ commitments are leading to action.

-5. Despite open criticism from many traders on the accuracy of the current publicly available data on soy sourcing, the disclosure of trader data on sourcing regions was incredibly low, with only one trader disclosing information.
+5. Despite open criticism from many traders on the accuracy of the current publicly available data on soy sourcing, the disclosure of trader data on sourcing regions was incredibly low, with only one trader doing so.
 This is markedly different from commodities such as palm, where publishing of mill lists is fairly common.

 What this means for…